 As a SharePoint Online site owner, you can view information that shows you how users are interacting with your site.
-For example, you can see the number of people who have visited the home page, how many new items were added to your site, and a list of files that have received the most views.
+For example, you can see the number of people who have visited the site, how many times people have visited the site, and a list of files that have received the most views.

 To view usage data for your site, click Site contents in the left-hand menu and then click Site usage in the top navigation bar.